 Basketball

-Take a look at all the events happening in February here.
+Take a look at more sporting events happening in February here.
 For more family-friendly activities, check out our full post.

 3. Dine Nashville

-A great way to get to know the cuisine of Nashville is Dine Nashville, a month long food celebration.
+A great way to get to know the cuisine of Nashville is to attend Dine Nashville, a month-long food celebration.

 This is a great way to support locally-owned restaurants and makes for a great date night or treat the whole family.